sivahuang77/citrux-cli/CONTRIBUTING.md

 ### Running the CLI

-To start the Gemini CLI from the source code (after building), run the following command from the root directory:
+To start the Citrux CLI from the source code (after building), run the following command from the root directory:

 ```bash